 Arts and crafts help children develop mentally, socially, and emotionally as well as boost self-confidence.
-This course will focus on how art helps develop critical thinking skills as well as pre-reading and writing skills and practice ways to introduce art into a childcare environment.
+This course focuses on how art helps develop critical thinking skills, pre-reading and writing skills.
+Practical tips are provided to implement art in the home.

 GE 301: Communicating with Families

 This course strengthens communication skills by reviewing barriers, identifying different communication styles, reviewing effective communication habits, and discussing how to have difficult conversations.
 The course also provides practical tools to develop a communication plan.

 This course discusses the diverse types of families and parenting styles including authoritarian, authoritative, laissez faire, and uninvolved.
 The course also covers parenting stereotypes including attachment, tiger mom, helicopter, and free-range.

 More than ever, children are participating in sports.
 This course shares the benefits of individual and team sports, the appropriate ages to compete in different sports, and how to teach sportsmanship.
 The course discusses how to help keep athletes safe and ensure they get proper nutrition.